Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Introduction

-Even though, Q learning is simple to implement and requires minimal knowledge about the system, it is not effective for large or continuous state and action spaces.
+Even though Q learning is simple to implement and requires minimal knowledge about the system, it is not effective for large or continuous state and action spaces.
 To overcome the dimension challenges, one can try to learn an approximate version of the problem.
 The approximation can be done through various methods: One can use function approximations for the optimal value function (see \cite{CsabaAlgorithms,tsitsiklis1997analysis}).
 To approximate the value functions, neural networks, state aggregation, or linear approximation techniques with finitely many linearly independent basis functions can be used.
-Neural network approximation methods lack convergence proofs due to the nature of the neural networks.
-For state aggregation and linear approximation methods, convergence can be shown, however, a rigorous error analysis is usually not available .
+For state aggregation and linear approximation methods, convergence can be shown, however, a rigorous error analysis is usually not available.
 Some related work includes \cite{singh1995reinforcement,melo2008analysis,gaskett1999q,CsabaSmart,NNQlearning} and references therein.
 For the aforementioned works, typically, either a careful parametrization of the value functions or strong density assumptions on the transition kernels are required.
 However, for general continuous time problems, these assumptions might be too strong.
 For example, the sampled continuous time stochastic controlled process we will study in this paper, can only be shown to have weakly continuous transition dynamics (see Lemma \ref{kernel_x} and Lemma \ref{kernel_u}).
 In \cite{kara2021qlearning}, it is shown that, by choosing a finite subset of the action space and discretizing the state space, one can consistently learn nearly optimal control policies for systems with weakly continuous transition models.

 \textbf{Approximations for continuous time control problems} Space approximation methods allow one to use learning algorithms for control problems with large state spaces, however, these methods only work for discrete time decision making problems.
 Control problems in continuous time, in general, are not feasible to work with numerically.
 Due to complex nature of the problems, solutions of the control process may not be available, which results in approximation attempts on the time domain, either through the state process or the optimality equation. \cite{kushner2001numerical} provides a general Markov chain approximation method for the controlled diffusion processes, by directly approximating the continuous time state process with a finite space controlled Markov chain.
 It is shown that under certain 'consistency' conditions, state process and value function approximations are asymptotically close to the solutions of the continuous time process. \cite{Krylov97,Krylov00} establish convergence rates for such approximation methods.
 Improved convergence rates for finite approximation methods are later presented in \cite{Jacobsen02,Jacobsen05}.
 We note that, these works study the approximation of an available model and do not focus on learning an approximate model when the dynamics are not available to the decision maker.